Rays re-sign C Mike Zunino to $3 million, 1-year deal - WHIZ News

 ST. PETERSBURG, Fla.
-(AP) — The Tampa Bay Rays signed free agent catcher Mike Zunino to a $3 million, one-year contract Wednesday that includes a club option for 2022.
+(AP) — The Tampa Bay Rays and catcher Mike Zunino agreed to a one-year contract that guarantees $3 million, a deal that includes a club option and could be worth $9 million over two seasons.

-Zunino will make a $2 million salary in 2021, and the option is worth $4 million and can escalate to $7 million with incentives.
-The option also includes a $1 million buyout.
+Zunino’s contract, announced Wednesday, includes a $2 million salary for 2021 and a $4 million option for 2022 with a $1 million buyout.
+The option price would escalate to $5 million if he appears in 80 games next season, $6 million if he appears in 90 games and $7 million if he appears in 100 games or is traded during 2021.

 Zunino appeared in 28 games, including 25 starts, for Tampa Bay in 2020.
 The 29-year-old is considered a solid defender and has significant power but has struggled to make contact.
 He hit .147 with four homers and 10 RBIs in 2020.